CarsonTSmith/sftppp/README.md

 g++ main.cpp -o main -lssh

-I noticed there weren't any good open source OOP C++ SFTP Clients, so I built my own.
+I noticed there weren't any open source OOP C++ SFTP Clients, so I built my own.

 Contributions are welcome.
 I know it's not perfect (I really should add known host support).
 Star it if you like it, thanks.